Hanukkah film: The Real Shlemiel

 This is also Happy Madison Productions' first animated film.
 The film's title is taken from a line in Sandler's series of songs called "The Chanukah Song" that compares the gift-giving traditions of Christmas and Chanukah: "Instead of one day of presents, we get eight crazy nights!".
 Additionally, a new version of The Chanukah Song was played over the film's closing credits.
 It has been called the best known Hanukkah film.

-The film has received a cult following, especially among those in the Jewish community, as it is one of the highest profile and most known Hanukkah films.